Robust Principal Component Analysis: A Median of Means Approach

-In this paper, we propose a Principal Component Analysis (PCA) in the framework of the MoM principle.
+In this paper, we develop a Principal Component Analysis (PCA) in the framework of the MoM principle.
 The proposal is not only computationally efficient but also theoretically appealing.
-It is well known that the theoretical understanding of many classical Empirical Risk Minimization (ERM) \citep{vapnik2013nature} such as PCA hinges on the assumptions that the data should be independently and identically distributes (i.i.d.) and have sub-gaussian behavior.
+It is well known that the theoretical understanding of many classical Empirical Risk Minimization (ERM) \cite{vapnik2013nature} such as PCA hinges on the assumptions that the data should be independently and identically distributed (i.i.d.) and have sub-gaussian behavior.
 However, real data that may be corrupted with outliers do not offer us the luxury to make such simplifying assumptions.
-Towards our theoretical investigation, we assume that the dataset can be split into two categories: the set of inliers ($\I$) and the set of outliers ($\cO$), i.e. $\{1,\dots,N\}=\I \cup \cO$.
+Towards our theoretical investigation, we assume that the dataset can be split into two categories: the set of inliers ($\I$) and the set of outliers ($\cO$), i.e., $\{1,\dots,N\}=\I \cup \cO$.
 The data points in $\I$ are assumed to be independently distributed according to the distribution $P$, which has a finite fourth moment.
-We make no assumptions on the points in $\cO$; thus, allowing them to be dependent, unboundedly large, having distributions $P_i$ that are completely dissimilar to $P$, allowing them to be heavy-tailed etc. Our theoretical analysis hinges on the application of the Rademacher complexity \citep{bartlett2002rademacher} and symmetrization arguments \cite{vapnik2013nature,devroye2013probabilistic}.
+We make no assumptions on the points in $\cO$; thus, allowing them to be dependent, unboundedly large, having distributions that are entirely dissimilar to $P$, allowing them to be heavy-tailed, etc. Our theoretical analysis hinges on the application of Rademacher complexity \cite{bartlett2002rademacher}, and symmetrization arguments \cite{vapnik2013nature,devroye2013probabilistic}.
 From a theoretical viewpoint, we emphasize that our analyses are derived under more general and interpretable conditions compared to the literature \cite{lecue2020robustcl}.
 To further generalize the proposed setup, we conduct all our theoretical analyses in a separable Hilbert space.
 This allows us to derive \textit{dimension-free bounds} that only depend on the data distribution through the fourth moment of the inliers.
 We quickly recover the data results in a finite-dimensional vector space showing that the derived rates match the state-of-the-art \cite{paul2021uniform,lecue2020robust}.

-The summary of our contributions is as follows:
+The main contributions of this article can be summarized as follows:

-\begin{itemize} \item We propose an efficient robust PCA based on MoM to tackle outlying observations within a dataset. \item Under some minimal and interpretable assumptions, we derive finite-sample uniform concentration bounds for MoMPCA.
-The analysis is carried out without making any distributional assumptions on the outlying observations.
-The consistency guarantees and error rates are derived subsequently. \item Through detailed experimental analysis, we show the efficacy of MoMPCA compared to the state-of-the-art. \end{itemize}

-As a motivating example, in Fig.~\ref{fig:motivate}, we show the results of classical PCA and MoMPCA on a toy dataset with $1000$ inlying and $10$ outlying observations.
-From Fig.~\ref{fig:motivate}, it is clear that a mere $1$\% outlying observations are enough to render PCA ineffective.
-However, MoMPCA correctly identifies the direction of maximum variation of the bulk of the data cloud.